bertjiazheng/bertjiazheng.github.io/_pages/about.md

 I am currently a research engineer at [Manycore (Kujiale)](http://kujiale.com).
 Before that, I obtained my master's degree from [ShanghaiTech University](http://www.shanghaitech.edu.cn/) and [University of Chinese Academy of Sciences](https://www.ucas.edu.cn/) under the supervision of [Prof. Shenghua Gao](https://sist.shanghaitech.edu.cn/sist_en/2020/0814/c7582a54772/page.htm).
 I received my bachelor's degree from [Northwestern Polytechnical University](http://www.nwpu.edu.cn).
 I have also been very fortunate enough to work with [Prof. Zihan Zhou](https://faculty.ist.psu.edu/zzhou/).

+I am interested in computer vision and deep learning, particularly in the area of 3D Vision.
+My recent research focuses on recovering 3D geometry from sensor data by utilizing shape regularities.

+**Internship opening**: I am looking for motivated students to work on computer vision, deep learning and related projects.
+Please email me with your CV if interested.

 What's New?
 ======
 * **2020-03**: Two papers are accepted to [CVPR 2021](http://cvpr2021.thecvf.com/).